Jeremy “Jer” D. W. Clifton

 Clifton, J. D. W. (2014).
 Review of the eudaimonic turn: Well-being in literary studies.
 Journal of Psychology in Africa, 24(1), 123-124.

-Clifton, J. D. W. (submitted).
-Validity vs. reliability trade-offs in scale-creation decisions.
+Clifton, J. D. W. (2019).
+Managing validity vs. reliability trade-offs in scale-building decisions.
+Manuscript submitted for publication.

-Clifton, J. D. W. (in prep).
-A short form measure of primal world beliefs.
+Clifton, J. D. W. (2019).
+Measuring primal world beliefs.
+Manuscript submitted for publication.

 Clifton, J. D. W. (in prep).
-What beliefs might possibly explain personality?
+Which beliefs could explain personality?

 Clifton, J. D. W. (in prep).
-The evolutionary origins of primals: The human capacity for flexibility in primal world beliefs as a signature adaptation.
+The evolutionary origins of primals: The capacity for flexible primals among signature human adaptations.

-Clifton, J. D. W., Osher, A., Moon, P., & Yaden, D.B. (in prep).
+Clifton, J. D. W., Moon, P., & Yaden, D.B. (in prep).
 A framework for organizing life experiences: Three dimensions that define eight experience types.

 Yaden, D. B., & Clifton, J.D.W. (in prep).
 A short form measure of spiritual experiences.